Skip to main content

 Hathor Network \leftrightarrow Hathor full node

-The entity's Hathor full node is part of Hathor Network.
-By this peer-to-peer connection, the entity's Hathor full node interacts with the remaining Hathor Network.
-Thus, the entity's Hathor full node is the point of connection between the system and Hathor Network.
+The organization's Hathor full node is part of Hathor Network.
+By this peer-to-peer connection, the organization's Hathor full node interacts with the remaining Hathor Network.
+Thus, the organization's Hathor full node is the point of connection between the system and Hathor Network.

 Key takeaway